DC-analysis/dclab/docs/sec_av_lme4.rst

 that the large number of events in a single dataset should be enough to compare two datasets.
 However, Focus changes, chip-to-chip variations, etc. may generate systematic offsets which make a direct comparison (e.g. t-Test) impossible.
-Linear mixed eddect models (LMM) allow to assign a significance to a treatment measurement compared to a control measuerement (fixed effect) while considering the systematic bias in-between the measurement repetitions (random effect).
+Linear mixed effect models (LMM) allow to assign a significance to a treatment measurement compared to a control measuerement (fixed effect) while considering the systematic bias in-between the measurement repetitions (random effect).